Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-And then you have dogs who will do anything for attention.
+Then you have dogs who will do anything for attention.
 It can therefore happen that running around like crazy has become a learned behavior that your dog has specifically picked up with the goal of entertaining you.

 Suspect this behavior if your dog craves attention and will even perform circus tricks just to obtain a reaction from you, regardless of whether it is good (yielding a few giggles) or bad (making you angry).